cartuhok/Finance-Blog/_posts/2017-09-10-Investment-Made-Easy-With-Acorns.markdown

 ---

 [Acorns][Acorns] is an investment app available on Android and iOS that invests your spare change automatically into a portfolio of ETFs.
 Using a system called ‘Round-Ups’, Acorns links a debit or credit card and invests your spare change from daily purchases.
 For example, if you purchase a coffee for $1.25, Acorns will round up to $2.00 and invest $.75 into your account.
-Ease of use and simplicity is Acorns' main selling point.
-It may not be the most robust investment tool, but it’s a great way to get introduced to investing if you’re 1st starting out.
+Being mobile-first, ease of use is really Acorns' main selling point, you can completely control and manage your account from your phone.

 <center><a href="acorns.com/invite/VX2C78" target="_blank"><img src="/Acorns1.7.jpg" width="336" border="0" alt="Acorns Moderate Portfolio"/></a></center>